The CIVA ET simulation tool proposes three modules:

 In this module, in tubular work piece, only a single material will be assigned.
 This one can be ferromagnetic.
 In particular, CIVA can model the Remote Field Technique for ferromagnetic tubes inspections (so-called RFT).

 A multi-channel mode gives the possibility to compute in one shot of simulations, several acquisition channels (absolute, differential…) at one or different frequencies.

 A dedicated post-processing tool displays the impedance variation signal due to the flaw(s).
 Results are displayed with a Cscan colored chart or conventional curves in the impedance plane.
 The environment provides access to classical results for an ET analysis (Amplitude, Phase, X and Y channel, Impedance plane) as well as other tools to process data: Calibration, Frequency mixing, Interpolation, Balancing, and Filtering.

 CIVA can also simulate Pulsed Eddy Current Testing (PEC), a technique mainly used for corrosion or other applications involving large lift-off or depth inspection.
 CIVA can simulate various pulse profiles and will compute the received signal for different probe configurations.
-Analysis is then made through various quantities (C-Scan, A-Scan, decay time constant graph, etc.).
+Analysis is then made through various quantities (C-Scan, A-Scan, FFT, etc.).